Small, well-built Chinese EV called the Seagull poses a big threat to the US auto industry

 The Alliance for American Manufacturing says in a paper that government subsidized Chinese EVs “could end up being an extinction-level event for the U.S. auto sector.”

-Earlier this year, Tesla CEO Elon Musk said Chinese EVs are so good that without trade barriers, “they will pretty much demolish most other car companies in the world.”
+Earlier this year, Tesla CEO Elon Musk told industry analysts Chinese EVs are so good that without trade barriers, “they will pretty much demolish most other car companies in the world.”

-Outside of China, EVs are often pricey, aimed at higher-income buyers.
-But Chinese brands offer affordable options for the masses — just as many governments are encouraging a shift away from gasoline vehicles to fight climate change.
+Outside of China, EVs are often pricey, aimed at a higher-income niche market.
+But Chinese brands that are not yet global household names are offering affordable options that will appeal to the masses — just as the U.S., European and many other governments are encouraging a shift away from gasoline-powered vehicles to fight climate change.

+“The Western markets did not democratize EVs.
+They gentrified EVs,” said Bill Russo, the founder of the Automobility Ltd. consultancy in Shanghai.
+“And when you gentrify, you limit the size of the market.
+China is all about democratizing EVs, and that’s what will ultimately lead Chinese companies to be successful as they go global.”

-Inside a huge garage near Detroit, a company called Caresoft Global tore apart and reassembled a bright green Seagull that its China office purchased and shipped to the U.S.
+Inside a huge garage in an industrial area west of Detroit, a company called Caresoft Global tore apart and reassembled a bright green Seagull that its China office purchased and shipped to the U.S.

-After the teardown, Woychowski said he was left wondering if U.S. automakers can adjust.
+After the teardown, Woychowski, who has been in the auto business for 45 years, said he was left wondering if U.S. automakers can adjust.
 “Things will have to change in some radical ways in order to be able to compete,” he said.

 There's no single miracle that explains how BYD can manufacture the Seagull for so little.
 Instead, Woychowski said the entire car, which can go 252 miles (405 kilometers) per charge, is “an exercise in efficiency.”